At a glance

 Vanaver knew that the group's primitive fundraising infrastructure was inadequate to the task.
 The donor list was still being managed using Excel spreadsheets, so fundraising campaigns couldn’t easily be targeted or personalized.
 The Website had no capability to capture information about visitors or accept online donations.
 Website updates were difficult and costly to make and even a routine task, such as sending thank you notes to donors, was a tedious, manual process.
 All in all, it was clear that a new online fundraising and event management infrastructure would be needed—and soon—to ensure the group's continued financial viability.

-Then, in the summer of 2013, Vanaver and her executive development director, Galia Pennekamp, found the solution they were looking for at a Leonard Turkel NonProfit Network event held at the University of Miami.
-Arreva founder and CEO David Blyer had just concluded a presentation on fundraising best practices, followed by a short demonstration of the firm's fully-integrated suite of cloud-computing applications for online fundraising, online donations, online auctions and eStores, event management, website content management, email marketing, social networking, peer-to-peer fundraising, volunteer management and donor tracking.
+Then, in the summer of 2013, Vanaver and her Executive Development Director, Galia Pennekamp, found the solution they were looking for at a Leonard Turkel NonProfit Network event held at the University of Miami.
+Arreva founder and CEO, David Blyer, had just concluded a presentation on fundraising best practices, followed by a short demonstration of the company's fully-integrated suite of cloud-computing applications for online fundraising, event registration, website content management, email marketing, peer-to-peer fundraising, volunteer management and donor tracking.

 Vanaver and Pennekamp were intrigued.
 Arreva seemed to be exactly what they were looking for, and with the added bonus of affordable subscription-based pricing.
 They scheduled a meeting with Blyer to learn more, and within a month, Breakthrough Miami had signed on as a client.